-We all love having movie nights in college, but when it suddenly becomes more than one or two people watching the movie on your laptop, it’s time to upgrade to a bigger screen.
+We all love having movie nights in college, but when it suddenly becomes more than one or two people watching a movie on your laptop, it’s time to upgrade to a bigger screen.
 For many students, this means watching the movie on the television, but what if the television doesn’t have a DVD player?

 This is where the HDMI cable comes in.
-Essentially, you can play the movie on the DVD player in your laptop, but it will also show up on the TV because of the HDMI cable that connects them; this is an easy way to save some money by skipping out on the cost of a DVD player.
+Essentially, you can play the movie on the DVD player in your laptop, but it will show up on the TV because of the HDMI cable that connects them; this is an easy way to save some money by skipping out on the cost of a DVD player.

 9) A Dorm Room Safe

 We’ve already discussed what to have on hand if your valuables do get stolen, but how about we prevent that theft in the first place?
 One of the best purchases a college student can make is a dorm room safe, which protects any valuables that you may have and gives you peace of mind (especially if you’re in class and you realize that you left your room unlocked).